2018 Tax Break, Credit Deadlines

 Free Tax Refund Estimator

-2015 Tax Credits
+2018 Tax Credits and Deductions

-We will update our site with the latest information on extended tax breaks as soon as any official announcements are made.
+We will update our site with the latest information on tax breaks as soon as any official announcements are made.
 Stay up to date on the latest tax law changes with efile.com!